qaz365asd/UBC-Medicine-Datathon-2025/index.md

 ---

-# Getting started with Stroke Prediction datasets (easiest):
+# Getting started with Stroke Prediction datasets (Easy):
 - Download the dataset from Kaggle as a **ZIP** file.

 ![image](https://github.com/user-attachments/assets/04bf342e-2af3-4a83-999f-a880e453476c)